Statistics on Underage Drinking

 Underage Drinking – National Statistics

-For more than 30 years the Foundation for Advancing Alcohol Responsibility has been leading the fight to eliminate drunk driving and underage drinking.
+Since 1991, the Foundation for Advancing Alcohol Responsibility has been leading the fight to eliminate drunk driving and underage drinking.
 While rates have declined, alcohol consumption among youth under the legal drinking age remains a concern.

 The rate of current alcohol consumption increases with increasing age according to the 2024 National Survey on Drug Use and Health (NSDUH) from 1.3% among 12-13 year olds to nearly 5% among 14-15 years to 13% at ages 16-17, and more than doubling among 18-20 year olds (27%).

-Fewer American teens are drinking than ever before, reaching new lows in 2024.
+Fewer American teens are drinking than ever before,

 Monitoring the Future

-The majority of American teens do not drink alcohol, and the long-term declines noted over the past few decades continued in 2024.
-As noted in the 2024 Monitoring the Future survey, lifetime, annual, past month consumption, and binge drinking levels are below pre-pandemic levels and at historic low levels – 67 percent of American teens report they have never consumed alcohol in their lifetime.
-Peer disapproval of binge drinking remains high among 8th, 10th, and 12th graders in 2024.
+The majority of American teens do not drink alcohol, and the long-term declines noted over the past few decades continued in 2025, although none of the one-year declines from 2024 to 2025 were statistically significant.
+As noted in the 2025 Monitoring the Future survey, lifetime, annual, past month consumption, and binge drinking levels are below pre-pandemic levels and at historic low levels.
+An unintended but positive consequence of the COVID-19 pandemic was unprecedented declines in underage alcohol consumption among American teens and student data in 2025 shows no signs of a rebound, indicating a positive and lasting change in behaviors.
+In fact, lifetime and past 30-day abstention from alcohol, cannabis, or nicotine (by vaping or cigarettes) reached record high levels among 8th, 10th, and 12th graders.

-An unintended but positive consequence of the COVID-19 pandemic was unprecedented declines in underage alcohol consumption among American teens.
-In 2024, the noted decreases in the prevalence of alcohol consumption among youth continued a long-term decline that has taken place over the past two decades and is significantly lower than peak years recorded in the early to mid-1990s, when tracking this data began.
-From 2000 to 2024 past year consumption alone has decreased 42 percent proportionally, from 73% to 42% among high school seniors, 60 percent proportionally, from 65% to 26% among 10th graders, and 70 percent proportionally, from 43% to 13% among 8th graders.
+In 2025, the noted decreases in the prevalence of alcohol consumption among youth continued a long-term decline that has taken place over nearly three decades and is significantly lower than peak years recorded in the early to mid-1990s, when tracking this data began.
+From 2000 to 2025 past year consumption alone has decreased 44 percent proportionally, from 73% to 41% among high school seniors, 64 percent proportionally, from 65% to 24% among 10th graders, and 74 percent proportionally, from 43% to 11% among 8th graders.

 • Slightly more than one in five 12th graders report consuming alcohol in the past 30 days.
 Current drinking among high seniors is down 39 percent over the past decade, from 35 percent in 2015 to 22 percent in 2024.